Meissaa/ToDoListSPA/README.md

 ### ToDo List Single Page Application ASP.NET

 ToDoList is simple to-do list and task manager app that helps you get stuff done.
-App based on the MVVM, KnockoutJS, SammyJS.
+App based on the MVVM.
+Application is built on each one of the following technologies:

+## JavaScript
+* KnockoutJS
+* SammyJS

+## C#
+* ASP.NET framework
+* Entity Framework ORM
+* MSSQL Server database
+* IoC/DI – Microsoft Unity
+* Log4Net

 ## Main functions: